VandyHacks/vaken/CONTRIBUTING.md

 npm i -g nodemon webpack webpack-cli typescript ts-node # install global dependencies
 ```

-[Install MongoDB](https://www.mongodb.com/download-center/community) locally and run it (or use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas))
+You will need a MongoDB instance running in order for the application to work correctly.
+We recommend using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+Another option is to [Install MongoDB](https://www.mongodb.com/download-center/community) locally and run it.

 ### Running the app:

 ```bash
 npm start # runs backend + frontend, both reloading on changes
 ```

-Now to go `localhost:8080` to see the page.
+Now to go `localhost:8081` to see the page.
-NOTE: you can also go to `localhost:8080/graphql` to see an interactive GraphQL IDE!
+NOTE: you can also go to `localhost:8080/graphql` to see an interactive GraphQL IDE to try out queries and mutations.

 ### Testing